mainkoon81/ooo-Minkun-Model-Collection-I/README.md

  <img src="https://user-images.githubusercontent.com/31917400/54071365-90cc1480-4263-11e9-975e-9d4337c02df1.jpg" />

  - 2>Fitting and penalty(for numeric Response, categorical Predictors)
-   - The larger `λ` get, ..shrink slope(β1) down, thus..the response becomes less, less sensitive to the disparity b/w classes A/B.
+   - The larger `λ` get,..shrink slope(β1) down, thus..the response becomes less, less sensitive to the disparity b/w classes A/B.
  <img src="https://user-images.githubusercontent.com/31917400/54073959-e95fd980-4284-11e9-89ca-280b26c22dec.jpg" />

    - Ridge can also be applied to Logistic regression of course..but its cost function is like: `SUM(likelihood) + λ*slope^2`